GusRiva/GusRiva/projects.md

 # I am currently working on:

 ### Middle High German short narrative
 I am considering the ways in which distant reading techniques might be used to explore this rich textual tradition.
-I will be presenting my first attempt at the subject in [a conference next September](http://www.mcda.ugent.be/).
+I presented a first attempt at the subject in [a conference last September](http://www.mcda.ugent.be/).
+The database of MHG rubrics I created can be accesed in a [GitHub-Repository](https://github.com/GusRiva/projects_data/tree/master/rubrics).
+I look forward to improve the database in the future and be able to perform better analysis.

 ### [Open Medieval French (OpenMedFr)](https://github.com/OpenMedFr)
 I've been working with [David Wrisley](https://djwrisley.com/) on this since the beginning of 2018.
 The goal is to create a good quality corpus of Medieval French literature converting critical editions in the public domain into text files with metadata.
 I really hope this project grows in the future, because it would be a great resource for Medieval Studies.